teapot-co/tempest/README.md

 ## Using Tempest as a library

 ### Requirements
-Tempest depends on Java and [sbt](http://www.scala-sbt.org/download.html).
+Tempest depends on Java, [sbt](http://www.scala-sbt.org/download.html), and [thrift](https://thrift.apache.org/).
+To install thrift on OS X, you can run `brew install thrift`, or for other platforms see their [install instructions](https://thrift.apache.org/docs/install/).
+Before compiling Tempest, you'll need to generate thrift files using `src/main/bash/generate_thrift.sh`.

 ### Converting a Graph to Tempest Format
 For large graphs, you will want to first convert your graph to the Tempest binary format.
 The